 2. Dust ceiling fans and vents

-Ceiling fans and air vents often accumulate dust that goes unnoticed until it starts affecting air quality.
-Regular cleaning of these fixtures is crucial for maintaining a healthy home environment.
+Dust in ceiling fans and air vents often goes unnoticed until it starts affecting air quality.
+Regular cleaning is crucial for maintaining a healthy home environment.

 When it comes to vents, remove the covers and soak them in warm, soapy water.
-While they’re soaking, vacuum the ducts as far as you can reach.
-Dry the covers thoroughly before replacing them.
+Vacuum the ducts as far as you can reach, then dry and replace the covers.
+If you have allergies or your home feels especially dusty, it might be worth calling in the professionals.

 Image courtesy of Geln Carnie.
 Published on: April 21st, 2020.
 Source: unsplash.com

-Window treatments like curtains, drapes, and blinds are often overlooked during regular cleaning.
-They can harbor dust, allergens, and even mold if not maintained properly.
+Curtains, drapes, and blinds are often overlooked during everyday cleaning.
+They can harbour dust, allergens, and even mould if not cleaned regularly.

 Start by taking down curtains and checking their care labels.
 Many can be machine washed on a gentle cycle, while others may require dry cleaning.
 For non-washable items, use a vacuum with a brush attachment to remove dust.

-For blinds, close them fully and wipe each slat with a microfiber cloth.
-If they’re particularly dirty, use a mixture of warm water and mild detergent.
-Don’t forget to clean both sides.
+Close blinds fully and wipe each slat with a microfiber cloth.
+If they’re particularly dirty, use a mixture of warm water and mild detergent to clean both sides.

-After cleaning, ensure all window treatments are completely dry before rehanging to prevent mold growth.
-This is also a good time to inspect for any damage or wear that might need addressing.
+After cleaning, ensure all window treatments are completely dry before rehanging to prevent mould growth.
+This is also a good time to inspect for any damage or wear and tear.

 Image courtesy of Andrea Piacquadio.
 Published on: February 19th, 2020.
 Source: pexels.com